Strike, protests mark International Women's Day in Spain

 PIERRE-PHILIPPE MARCOU, AFP

-As snap general elections near on April 28, women's rights has become a crux theme of left- and right-wing parties' election campaigns, with all pledging to do their bit for inequalities.
+As snap general elections near on April 28, women's rights has become a major theme of left- and right-wing parties' election campaigns, with all pledging to do their bit for inequalities.

-The gender pay gap stands at 14.2 percent according to the latest EU statistics, two points below the EU average.
+The gender pay gap in Spain stands at 14.2 percent according to the latest EU statistics, two points below the EU average.

 And gender violence continues to take its toll on women, with 47 killed by their partners or ex-partners last year and at least 975 dead since 2003, according to government figures.